pgilad/dotfiles/README.md

 - Geared towards portability.
 - Equipped to handle web development (HTML/CSS/Js/Frameworks/etc...)
 - NERDTree/CtrlP for browsing (but soon enough will use Unite for that too)

-## Goals

-- As Object-Oriented as possible
-- As lazy-loaded as possible (due to 75+ Vim packages)
-- Shell install scripts for windows and Linux
-- OS agnostic
-- Highly commented

 ![](media/prompt.png)